Paul D. Wilke

 "Whatever Hitler is made to suffer, that will not stop him from feeling himself to be a superb figure.
 Above all, it will not stop, in twenty, fifty, a hundred or two hundred years’ time, some solitary little dreamer, whether German or otherwise, from seeing in Hitler a superb figure, with a superb destiny from beginning to end, and desiring with all his soul to have a similar destiny.
 In which case, woe betide his contemporaries" (Weil 224).

 Was Weil on to something?
 Consider this sobering thought for a moment: Hitler the malevolent monster who burned books and paintings and people too might eventually become seen as a crucified martyr, symbolically born again to inspire a new generation of jack-booted thugs seeking revenge against the corruption of a morally bankrupt world.
-Did Hitler the Artist unintentionally achieve a sort of immortality that Hitler the Politician never could have imagined?
+Did Hitler the Artist unintentionally achieve a sort of immortality that Hitler the Politician could never have imagined?
 Do these very different Hitlers eventually spawn Hitler the Prophet?

 Hitler's masterpiece was not a thousand-year Reich ruled by a blond aristocracy of racial supermen.
 No, not at all.
 That absurd dream died in Berlin in 1945 along with the broken dictator.
 Hitler's masterpiece was a red flag with a black swastika in the middle.
 This became a symbol so potent that it escaped the ruins of its creator's bunker tomb to incubate the core tenets of his murder and maggots ideology for future generations.
 The symbol still resonates with a few today, even all these decades later and knowing the full extent of Hitler's crimes.
 Perhaps someday in the distant (or not so distant) future, this dormant ideology will surge forth again from the darkness, and bring with it the darkness.